 Students who are US citizens, who plan to go to college, and who take the PSAT/NMSQT in their junior year are eligible to receive National Merit distinctions and scholarships.
 They also have to do really, really well on the PSAT.

-The top 3 to 4% of scorers are named Commended Scholars, an impressive distinction to put on college applications.
+The top 3-4% of scorers are named Commended Scholars, an impressive distinction to put on college applications.
 The top 1%, or about 16,000 students across the country, are named National Merit Semifinalists.

 This is an honor in itself, and it also means you could go on to be named a Finalist and receive scholarship money.
 Some colleges also award their own merit scholarships to National Merit Semifinalists.

 To determine who qualifies for National Merit, NMSC uses a scale called the Selection Index.
 NMSC adds each of your Math, Reading, and Writing section scores, which fall between 8 and 38, and then multiply that sum by 2.
-The PSAT NMSC Selection Index ranges from 48 to 228.
+Thus, the PSAT NMSC Selection Index ranges from 48 to 228.

-NMSC hasn't fully released the cutoffs yet for students who took the PSAT in October of 2015.
-Using reports from individuals around the country, though, we compiled the full list of National Merit qualifying scores.
+NMSC hasn't fully released the cutoffs yet for students who took the PSAT in October 2016.
+Using reports from individuals around the country, though, we've compiled the full list of National Merit qualifying scores.

 Students who take the PSAT in their junior year are eligible for National Merit distinction.

-Selection Index cutoffs compare the scores of test-takers in each state.
-You'll probably get national percentiles on your PSAT score report, but state percentiles are the ones that the National Merit Scholarship Corporation uses to award students.
+Selection Index cutoffs compare the scores of test takers in each state.
+You'll probably get national percentiles on your PSAT score report, but state percentiles are the ones that the NMSC uses to award students.

-The chart below shows the National Merit Selection Index cutoffs for students who took the PSAT in October of 2015 and were named Semifinalists in the fall of 2016.
+The chart below shows the National Merit Selection Index cutoffs for students who took the PSAT in October 2016 and were named Semifinalists in the fall of 2017.

 |State||Selection Index Cutoff|

-The average of all the 2016 PSAT NMSQT qualifying scores is 216.
-Sorry to those students in Washington, DC, Massachusetts, and New Jersey: you'll have to aim significantly higher and achieve the PSAT merit cutoff of a 222 on the Selection Index.
+The average of all the 2017 PSAT NMSQT qualifying scores is 218.
+Sorry to those students in New Jersey and Washington, DC: you'll have to aim significantly higher and achieve a PSAT Selection Index merit cutoff of 223.

 Any American students studying in international schools abroad will also have to meet whatever the highest state's cutoff score is.
 As for boarding school attendees?
 You'll be measured against a regional cutoff; it usually equals the highest cutoff of the state within your regional grouping.

 Again, these Selection Index cutoffs are estimates, and there's some fluctuation from year to year.
-To account for this, you should aim at least 2 to 5 points higher than your state's cutoff score.
+To account for this, you should aim at least 2-5 points higher than your state's cutoff score.

 Stellar PSAT scores don't happen by accident, and the PSAT requires a good deal of preparation to master.
 If you're aiming for National Merit, how can you achieve the top PSAT scores you need to qualify?